 Museums and galleries on the UO campus

 Yeah, you can Google just about anything, but seeing the real thing is a whole different experience.
 Want to examine the fossilized skeleton of a nine foot ground sloth that roamed Oregon millions of years ago?
 Or peruse the original drafts of University of Oregon alumnus Ken Kesey’s groundbreaking novel One Flew Over the Cuckoo’s Nest?
-How about taking in an exhibition featuring representations of football in American art from the Civil War till the present?
-(You can do just that when “Scrimmage” is on view at the Jordan Schnitzer Museum of Art through December 31, 2016.)
+How about taking in an exhibition featuring representations of contemporary Cuban art that responds to the volatile political, economic, and cultural climate of Cuba today?
+(You can do just that when “Cuba Ocho” is on view at the Jordan Schnitzer Museum of Art through October 8, 2017.)

 Millions of unique and fascinating objects and artifacts comprise the collections housed in the UO’s museums, galleries, and libraries.
 And temporary exhibitions ensure there’s always something new on view.